MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 | Encrypt traffic using IPsec | Configure a Site-to-site VPN tunnel over your ExpressRoute circuit to encrypt data transferring between your on-premises network and Azure virtual network.
 You can configure a tunnel using [private peering](/azure/vpn-gateway/site-to-site-vpn-private-peering?toc=%2Fazure%2Fexpressroute%2Ftoc.json) or using [Microsoft peering](/azure/expressroute/site-to-site-vpn-over-microsoft-peering).  |

 For more suggestions, see [Principles of the security pillar](/azure/architecture/framework/security/security-principles).

+There are no Azure Advisor related recommendations for this category.

+### Azure Policy

+Azure Policy doesn't provide any built-in policies for ExpressRoute, but custom policies can be created to help govern how ExpressRoute circuits should match your desired end state, such as SKU choice, peering type, peering configurations and so on.

 ## Cost optimization